-The writers and directors Joe Dietsch and Louie Gibson's feature début isn't showing in theatres and is certainly lacking in marketing.
+The writers and directors Joe Dietsch and Louie Gibson's feature début didn't show in theatres.
+Happy Hunting also lacked in marketing.
 For such a clever and well put together film, it's absolutely not receiving the attention it deserves.

-Sure, it's not an original concept, in fact films where people get hunted for sport are made a million times over.
-Most movie lovers have seen the likes of big budget films like The Hunger Games (2012), The Running Man (1987) and The Purge (2013) but for die-hard fans of horror fuelled action, Happy Hunting is definitely one to add to your watch list.
+Sure, Happy Hunting is not an original concept.
+In fact, films, where people get hunted for sport, are made a million times over.
+Most movie lovers have seen the likes of big-budget films like The Hunger Games (2012), The Running Man (1987) and The Purge (2013.)
+But for die-hard fans of horror fuelled action, Happy Hunting is definitely one to add to your watch list.

-Movies that tap into many of society's issues, seen everyday, such as crime, homelessness and the inability to overcome addiction and combine them with a strong plot, some great acting and some fantastic cinematography are rare.
-It grabbed hold of many concepts within this theme and delivered them with some wonderfully, dark satirical finesse.
+This movie taps into many of society's issues, like crime, homelessness, and addiction.
+These issues are combined with a strong plot, some great acting, and some fantastic cinematography.
+It grabbed hold of many concepts within this theme and delivered them with some wonderful, dark satirical finesse.

 Having this film set in the desert made me wonder how the guys behind the camera managed to create the level of drama and capture the desolation so beautifully, but they did and they did it well.

-I realized half way through this unique, nasty little gem that I became concerned about how it may end.
-I began to think about how many films are either made or broken depending on how they wind up.
-I had invested myself into the welfare of Warren.
-Would I be disappointed if he lived or died?
-Would I be angry if he escaped and went skipping into Mexico and checked into re-hab so he could reunite with his long-lost daughter?
+About halfway through this unique, nasty little gem that I became concerned about how it may end.
+A films final scenes can make or break it.
+How would this one end?
+I'd invested myself into the welfare of Warren.
+Would it be disappointing if Warren lived or died?
+Would I be angry if he escaped and went skipping into Mexico?
+What if he checked into rehab so he could reunite with his long-lost daughter?
 As the film climaxed into some foreseeable outcomes and some not so foreseeable moves, I waited.

 I give Happy Hunting 4 bear traps in the desert out of 5.